LAST UPDATED – 2/18/24 – Great Ocean Road Guide

 Pro Tip: If it isn’t too inconvenient to start in Allansford, it is beneficial to do so because you will miss all of the big crowds by touring the Great Ocean Road in reverse.
 If you are looking at tours, be mindful that some small tours drive the road in reverse order for this very reason.
 So, if you aren’t planning to drive yourself, but would still like to miss the big crowds, look for small tours that drive the road in reverse order.

-The Great Ocean Road in Australia Route Map
+Great Ocean Road Route Map

-The Great Ocean Road in Australia Route Map
+Great Ocean Road Route Stops

 Best Times to Visit the Great Ocean Road